kuszmaul/graveyard/README.md

 ![Unsuccessful find time](/plots/notfound-time.svg)

-On average `SimpleILP` saves about 36% memory.
+On average `OLP` saves about 36% memory.
 The curve fit is a linear fit minimizign the sum of the squares of the differences.  `F14` uses the same amount of memory as `flatset`: they are both restricted to powers of two.